- Entertainment and Media»

 I didn't want to wait until the series was done to critique it, and who knows how long it might keep going, I thought that what I might do instead is to critique it as it goes by discussing blocks of episodes at a time.
-To start off, let's take a look at the first part of the first season, episodes 1-5.

 Episode 1.
 Act 1 - Usagi - Sailor Moon

-As she panics and rushes off to school (not with toast in her mouth now, sadly), the credits reveal a fairly cool new theme song and show animation of various characters that haven't been introduced yet, basically, the five inner senshi; Sailor Mars, Mercury, Venus, Moon, and Jupiter.
+As she panics and rushes off to school (not with toast in her mouth now, sadly), the credits reveal a fairly cool new theme song, and show animation of various characters that haven't been introduced yet, the five inner senshi; Sailor Mars, Mercury, Venus, Moon, and Jupiter.

-Again, on the way to school she bumps into everyone's favorite kitty, Luna, a black cat with bandages on her forehead.
-When Usagi (kind of stupidly) pulls them off, she reveals Luna's secret she had been concealing: a gold crescent moon mark underneath the bandages.
+On the way to school, she bumps into everyone's favorite kitty, Luna, a black cat with bandages on her forehead.
+When Usagi (kind of stupidly) pulls them off, she reveals Luna's secret: a gold crescent moon mark underneath the bandages.

 At lunch, the kids at Usagi's school are talking about Sailor V, a masked superhero.
-Interestingly, this is because Naoko Takeuchi, the creator of Sailor Moon, actually created Sailor V as an earlier character, and later incorporates her into the character of Sailor Venus.
-In fact, as we'll see later, when Sailor Venus is first introduced, there is confusion about whether she or Usagi should be the team's leader, and over which of them is the real re-incarnation of Princess Serenity.
+Interestingly, this is because Naoko Takeuchi, the creator of Sailor Moon, actually created Sailor V as an earlier character, and later incorporated her into the character of Sailor Venus.
+As we'll see later, when Sailor Venus is first introduced, there is confusion about whether she or Usagi should be the team's leader, and over which of them is the real re-incarnation of Princess Serenity.

 At the store, there is quite the mob of women gathered, also after discounts on fine jewelry.
-But things quickly take a turn for the worse when it turns out Naru's mom, who is running the store, is actually possessed by an evil being from another dimension who is using the sale and the store to lure in victims in order to feed off of and drain their spiritual energy.
-I hate Mondays...
+But things quickly take a turn for the worse, when it turns out Naru's mom, who is running the store, is actually possessed by an evil being from another dimension who is using the sale and the store to lure in victims in order to feed off of and drain their spiritual energy.